 Right now my husband and I don’t feel we could believe anything he says.

-A: Whoa.
 Slow down.
 You are much, much too upset to make any good decisions.
 You are doing lots of blaming and judging and not much in the way of trying to understand.
 A young man doesn’t make this kind of decision lightly.
 I don’t believe you misjudged his character over all these years.
 Something serious is going on for him.

 As hard as it may be for you, you really have to turn this over to your daughter.
 She needs to work out her relationship with the man she loves.
 Pressure from you one way or another isn’t going to be helpful.
 Love her.
 Tell her you have confidence in her judgment and that you will stand behind whatever she decides she needs to do.
 Then take a little distance.